 The Lovers Point, Pacific Grove Urchin Experiment continues into a third year and divers are needed to help Moss Landing masters student Mina Satari further determine limitations in kelp recovery.
 If you are interested in helping with the experiment please firstname.lastname@example.org or email@example.com to see how you can help with in-water or out-of-water efforts.
 Find out more about the Reef Check Urchin Removal Experiment.

 Monitoring by Reef Check trained divers helps scientists understand changes to our kelp forest ecosystems.

-Training for new Reef Check divers had to be canceled this year because of Covid 19.
+Training for new Reef Check divers had to be canceled last year because of Covid 19.
 Reef Check registration usually begins in early February.
 Learn more about this amazing opportunity at Reef Check California.

 You can also join the Reef Check community on facebook.

 Because Reef Check California is a non-profit volunteer organization all of the data is available on the Reef Check Global tracker to the public for free.
 The data from the Reef Check Urchin removal experiment is publicly available as well.
 Students and educators who would like access to the experimental data please contact me.